marble/Documentation-TYPO3-Guide-Installation/Documentation/UpgradeLTS/1-Introduction.rst

 "rebase".

 2014, four years later (with the releases 4.6, 4.7, 6.0 and 6.1) lots
 of methods are finally really *gone*.
-For some users doing the first upgrade after 4.5 LTS to 6.2 LTS will face some major breaking of their sites.
+Some users doing the first upgrade after 4.5 LTS to 6.2 LTS therefore will face some major breaking of their sites.

 Smooth Migration